• Financing by Venture Capital Firms (VC) is the leading source for injecting capital into startups, accounting for 29 percent of the deals.

 “There are more than 800 investors that have invested at least one or more investments into climate and food innovators across Africa since 2014.
 There are notably often multiple investors involved in a single deal,” the report notes.

-Of this Kenya, Nigeria, and South Africa lead the continent in attracting funding for climate and food solutions.
-Financing by Venture Capital Firms (VC) are the leading sources for injecting capital into startups, accounting for 29 percent of the deals.
+Of this, Kenya, Nigeria, and South Africa lead the continent in attracting funding for climate and food solutions.
+Financing by Venture Capital Firms (VC) is the leading source for injecting capital into startups, accounting for 29 percent of the deals.

 Findings show that venture debt is becoming a crucial funding tool, especially for climate tech startups with limited access to traditional equity financing.